 No matter if you’re cooking whole or cleaned blue crab, they can be prepared in the same ways such as these blue crab recipes- steamed blue crab, boiled blue crab, old bay blue crab, grilled blue crab, and more.

 Softshell crabs are available seasonally; however, cleaning soft shell crabs follows a slightly different process with a very similar result.

-Drop the live blue crabs into the bucket of ice, so they become dormant and are easier to handle for cleaning.
+Drop the live blue crabs into the bucket of ice.
+This step for how to clean live crab is essential because it is how they become dormant and are easier to handle for cleaning.

 Once the crabs have been soaking in ice water for five minutes, confirm that they are dormant.

 Remember to put gloves on your hands to avoid scratches and punctures from the sharp shell.

 Grab one of the rear swimmer fins in one hand and the shell where the same swimmer fin meets.
 Lift up on the shell where it joins the body pull it away from the blue crab.
 Discard the shell if you’re not planning to stuff it with meat and bake it.

 Repeat the process for each of the crabs but remember to place them on ice in a cooler to maximize freshness.